crashdean/VBA_Challenge/README.md

 # VBA_Challenge

-##Overview of Project
+## Overview of Project

-The VBA Challenge was a Excel project which used a existing data file containing two years of stock reports.
-Creating a macro and using refactoring, the run times and the correct information displayed in the charge was the final objective.
+   The VBA Challenge was an Excel project which used a existing data file containing two years of stock reports.
+The purpose of this challenge was to write a macro that completed the analysis of the stock data and placed the information into a final chart.
 The final chart shows the Ticker, the Total Daily volume, and the Return in percent of the stocks.
 The dates for the daily volume were taken from January 01 till December 31 for both the 2017 stock year and the 2018 stock year.
+Fially, the run time for the macro was also. determined.

-##Analysis and Challenge
+## Analysis and Challenge

 In order to create a macro for the stocks, the correct tickers needed to be initialized.
 A variable was created and set as a string.
 Then the tickers array was created setting each ticker value.